-- Do not park the vehicle near flammable or explosive substances.
-Do not place objects on the vehicle while it is still warm from being

-run.
-Always let the vehicle cool first.

-- Apply the brakes on the motorcycle.

-- Shift the transmission to idle M.

-- Switch off the ignition by turning the black ignition key to the position OFF \otimes .
+- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it. - Apply the brakes on the motorcycle. - Shift the transmission to idle N. - Switch off the ignition by turning the black ignition key to the position OFF ⋈.